Denver Psychoanalytic Society

 Scientific programs include lectures, films, and salons with psychoanalytic perspectives and presented by psychoanalytic speakers.
-All are free.
+All are free to the public, unless you are requesting CME credits in which case there is a fee.
 Information for these events is listed on the Events page.

 The Lecture Series begins at 7:00 PM on selected Fridays at Montview Presbyterian Church in the McCullum Room.
 Attendees listen to psychoanalytic topics followed by questions and discussions.
-No RSVP is required for this event...just show up!
+Registration is only required if requesting CME credit.2019-20 Lecture Series Flyer

 The Film series begins at 6:30 PM on selected Fridays at Montview Presbyterian Church in the McCullum Room.
 Attendees view a major motion picture and discuss it afterwards.
-No RSVP is required for this event....just show up!
+Registration is only required if requesting CME credit.2019-2020 Film Series Flyer

 The Salon series begins at 7:15 PM and is held in the homes of various Society members.
 These informal gatherings cover psychoanalytically and psychodynamically oriented topics of general interest.
 RSVP is required.
 Once confirmed, you will be given the exact location of the Salon.